Flaque/quirk/README.md

 Quirk is licensed under the [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License), which guarantees end users the freedom to study, share, and modify the software.

 Note that this license **does not** give free reign to redistribute the name and branding of quirk.
 So if you'd like to publish your own version, please rename it to avoid end-user confusion.

+Depression is classified as a mood disorder.
+It may be described as feelings of sadness, loss, or anger that interfere with a person’s everyday activities.

+It’s also fairly common.
+The Centers for Disease Control and Prevention (CDC)Trusted Source estimates that 8.1 percent of American adults ages 20 and over had depression in any given 2-week period from 2013 to 2016.

+People experience depression in different ways.
+It may interfere with your daily work, resulting in lost time and lower productivity.
+It can also influence relationships and some chronic health conditions.

+Conditions that can get worse due to depression include:

+arthritis
+asthma
+cardiovascular disease
+cancer
+diabetes
+obesity
+It’s important to realize that feeling down at times is a normal part of life.
+Sad and upsetting events happen to everyone.
+But, if you’re feeling down or hopeless on a regular basis, you could be dealing with depression.

+Depression is considered a serious medical condition that can get worse without proper treatment.
+Those who seek treatment often see improvements in symptoms in just a few weeks.